 LEVEL FROM FRONT TO REAR by disconnecting the hitch from the tow vehicle, putting the jack pad under the hitch jack and adjusting the jack up or down until you are level.
 Block or chock the wheels to keep the trailer from rolling.
 Use STABILIZING JACKS at the two rear corners as shown in the diagram to eliminate the natural spring action of the axles.
-STABILIZING JACKS, whether manual or power, should only he used to stabilize trailer.
+STABILIZING JACKS should only he used to stabilize trailer.